github/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-python.rst

     from DataFlow::CallCfgNode call, DataFlow::ParameterNode p
     where
-      call = API::moduleImport("os").getMember("open").getACall()
+      call = API::moduleImport("os").getMember("open").getACall() and
-      and DataFlow::localFlow(p, call.getArg(0))
+      DataFlow::localFlow(p, call.getArg(0))
-    select p, "Opening a file based on a parameter."
+    select call, p

+➤ `See this in the query console on LGTM.com <https://lgtm.com/query/3998032643497238063/>`__.
+Very few hits now; these could feasibly be inspected manually.

-Using the exact name in the parameter may be too strict.
+Using the exact name supplied via the parameter may be too strict.
 If we want to know if the parameter influences the file name, we can use taint tracking instead of data flow.
 This query finds calls to ``os.open`` where the filename is derived from a parameter:

 .. code-block:: ql